antonpetkoff/identifier-suggestion/README.md

 - [ ] Initialization
   - [ ] Check how the embedding layers and RNNs are initialized
   - [ ] Will Xavier or Random Normal initialization improve training time?

+- [x] Enhance attention plot
+  - [x] Save attention matrices so that prettier plots can be made later
+  - [x] Fix wandb attention plots are broken
+  - [ ] Generate a GIF with the attention plots for each epoch

 - [x] Add Dropout